Be-POPIA-Compliant/be-popia-compliant/be-popia-compliant/trunk/readme.txt

 3. Be POPIA Compliant (BPC) | Cookie Settings - Customize your Cookie Notice Banner to match your brand.

 == Changelog ==
-= 1.1.9 =
-    * Changed Manage Consent Endpoints for Consent related workings.

 = 1.1.8 =
 * Added support to PRO version for data processing via ARForms - PayFast Addon Plugin.
 * Data deletion via PRO Version can now be delayed for any predefined period as per requirements of superseding laws and regulations such as FICA and more.
 * Tested compatibility with WordPress 6.

 = 1.1.7 =